New York Central Mohawk

-The Mohawk type was the pre-eminent freight power of the System, displacing the Mikado (2-8-2) type from first-line service.
-While other roads obtained much more massive freight power, Decapods (2-10-0s), Texas (2-10-4) types and a multitude of articulated designs, the New York Central, with its practically-gradeless high-speed raceways along the rivers, needed speed, not lugging ability.
+The Mohawk type was the pre-eminent freight power of the network, displacing the 2-8-2 type from first-line service.
+While other roads obtained much more massive freight power, such as 2-10-0s and 2-10-4 types and a multitude of articulated designs, the New York Central, with its practically-gradeless high-speed riverside lines, needed speed over pulling power.

 The 600 Mohawks delivered were divided into four main classes, plus a few experimental and prototypes that were rebuilt between 1922 and 1939.